Last modified: October 20, 2020

 We will strive to promptly respond to your requests.
 In any case, should it be impossible for us to do so, we’ll make sure to communicate to you the factual or legal reasons that prevent us from immediately, or otherwise ever, complying with your requests.
 In cases where we are not processing your personal information, we will indicate to you the physical or legal person to whom you should address your requests, if we are in the position to do so.

-In the event that you file an access or personal information processing confirmation request, we'll respond within 15 days from the time of your request, providing you with all the information on the origin of your personal information, confirmation on whether or not records exist, any criteria used for the processing and the purposes of the processing, while safeguarding our commercial and industrial secrets.
+In the event that you file an access or personal information processing confirmation request, we'll respond within 15 days from the time of your request, providing you with all the information on the origin of your personal information, confirmation on whether records exist, any criteria used for the processing and the purposes of the processing, while safeguarding our commercial and industrial secrets.

 In the event that you file a rectification, deletion, anonymization or personal information blocking request, we will make sure to immediately communicate your request to other parties with whom we have shared your personal information in order to enable such third parties to also comply with your request – except in cases where such communication is proven impossible or involves disproportionate effort on our side.